Facora1/Facora1/sdk/README.md

-# @facilitator-network/sdk
+# @facora/sdk

-A minimal TypeScript client for interacting with the Facilitator Network on BNB.
+A minimal TypeScript client for interacting with the Facora on BNB.

 ## What it does